angelleye/paypal-woocommerce/readme.txt

 = 1.4.3 - 05.05.2017 =
 * Fix - Resolves an issue with Express Checkout showing up in the mini-cart. ([#687](https://github.com/angelleye/paypal-woocommerce/issues/687))
+* Fix - Resolves a problem where Express Checkout shows up on the checkout page even when disabled there. ([#688](https://github.com/angelleye/paypal-woocommerce/issues/688))

 = 1.4.2 - 05.05.2017 =
 * Tweak - Adjustments for backwards compatibility with WooCommerce 2.6. ([#680](https://github.com/angelleye/paypal-woocommerce/issues/680)) ([#681](https://github.com/angelleye/paypal-woocommerce/issues/681))